Process

 Pricing

-In most cases, pojects must meet or exceed a budgetary threshold of $3,500 to be booked in advance.
+In most cases, projects must meet a budgetary threshold of $3,500 to be booked in advance.
 While projects with budgets falling below that threshold are negotiable, compromise cannot be guaranteed.

 Turnaround